 We are pleased to announce that Helena Bottemiller Evich, senior food and agriculture reporter at POLITICO, will be delivering the keynote address this year.
 The title of her talk is “Nutrition Policy in the Trump Era and Beyond.”

 Before joining POLITICO, Helena spent four years reporting on food politics and policy at Food Safety News, where she covered Congress, the Food and Drug Administration and the U.S. Department of Agriculture.

 Helena’s work has also appeared in the Columbia Journalism Review and on NBC News.
 Her reporting has taken her to the Louisiana coast during the Gulf oil spill, Arizona lettuce fields, North Carolina hog farms and the occasional presidential turkey pardoning.

 A native of Washington state and an alumna of Claremont McKenna College, she now lives in Washington, D.C., with her husband.

-This year’s panel discussion will consider the future of the food and nutrition agenda in the U.S. and abroad, with a special emphasis on the importance and relevance of evidence in multisectoral work.
+This year’s panel discussion will consider the future of the food and nutrition agenda, with a special emphasis on the importance and relevance of evidence in multisectoral work.
 The discussion will feature a terrific panel of experts with diverse backgrounds.

 Julian Agyeman Ph.D.
 FRSA FRGS is a Professor of Urban and Environmental Policy and Planning at Tufts University in Medford, Massachusetts, USA.
 He is the originator of the concept of ‘just sustainabilities,‘ the full integration of social justice and sustainability.